Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

 The contract trace elements describe the contract calls, transfers to accounts, module upgrades, and the success of these during a |Chain_contract_update|_ or |Chain_contract_invoke|_.

-The struct returned on success from these calls has a ``trace_elements`` field which is a list of *all* the elements that occured.
+The struct returned on success from these calls has a ``trace_elements`` field which is a list of *all* the elements in the order that they occurred.
 If you want the trace elements grouped per contract address, use the method |trace_elements_per_contract|_.

 Example: